 If you order more than what’s actually NEEDED for you or your family, you spend more on storing the food for the long term, on pantry space, and refrigeration cost.
 Most of the time, food gets wasted, if not consumed before it goes bad.

 So, when you are working on a tight budget, or just want to cut down your average monthly spending, food expenses deserve more attention than anything else in your budget.

-How to save on grocery during the COVID-19 pandemic without losing your sanity
+How to save on groceries during the COVID-19 pandemic without losing your sanity

-Choose a few key grocery items your family always consume and do not mind eating regularly during the lock-down.
+Choose a few key grocery items your family always consumes and does not mind eating regularly during the lock-down.
 If you know these food items, it’s easier to plan your meals for the whole month.

 Many of these food items are shelf-stable and can be ordered online on many bulk food stores such as Tropical Traditions from Healthy Traditions whole food coop, Costco, Amazon or Instacart or Hello Fresh.

 No, you don’t need to use coupons to save money on these food staples.
 If you are good at couponing and enjoy doing it, go for it.
 But since many of the food items listed below are fresh or dry whole food items without unnecessary processing, you can get them at cheaper prices than processed, ready-to-eat food.